What You’ll Learn

 Attributes are the blood that flows through Houdini’s veins, carrying data through a geometry network and passing data from one piece of geometry to another.
 They’re incredibly powerful – they drive particle simulations, carry material information, and allow for all kinds of custom functionality.
 Attributes allow us to actually see, read and manipulate the raw data that defines our models and effects…

-Releasing in February
+Releasing in February/March

 Be the first to try new courses